rfo909/CFT/doc/Doc.md

 $ Dir.run("cmd","/c","git","pull","origin","master")
 ```

-Many Windows programs require the "cmd","/c" in front.
-Notepad is an exception.
+Many Windows programs require the "cmd","/c" in front of the actual program.
 For proper operating systems (Linux) you naturally skip the two first elements of the command list.